-Our cash, cash equivalents and short-term investments decreased \$163.5 million to \$155.9 million during the first quarter of fiscal 2000 from \$319.4 million at April 3, 1999.
-The decrease was due to utilization of cash for the Vantis acquisition.
-Working capital decreased \$265.7 million to \$58.5 million at July 3, 1999 from \$324.2 million at April 3, 1999.
-This decrease in working capital was primarily a result of utilization of cash for the Vantis acquisition and higher current liabilities as a result of the short-term portion of the new debt facility we entered in order to purchase Vantis (see below).
-During the first quarter of fiscal 2000, we generated approximately \$27.0 million of cash and cash equivalents from our operating activities compared with \$10.9 million during the same period in 1999.
-This increase in cash and cash equivalents was primarily attributable to the liquidation of short-term investments in contemplation of the Vantis acquisition coupled with the changes in assets and liabilities described below.
+Our cash, cash equivalents and short-term investments decreased \$184.2 million to \$135.3 million during the first six months of fiscal 2000 from \$319.4 million at April 3, 1999.
+The decrease was due to our use of cash for the Vantis acquisition partially offset by cash generated from operations and exercises of stock options.
+Working capital decreased \$261.1 million to \$63.1 million at October 2, 1999 from \$324.2 million at April 3, 1999.
+This decrease in working capital was primarily a result of our use of cash for the Vantis acquisition, current liabilities assumed net of current assets acquired related to the Vantis acquisition and higher current liabilities from the short-term portion of the new debt facility we entered into in order to purchase Vantis (see below).
+During the first six months of fiscal 2000, we generated approximately \$35.2 million of cash and cash equivalents from our operating activities compared with \$32.9 million during the same period in fiscal 1999.
+This increased generation of cash and cash equivalents was mainly attributable to the changes in assets and liabilities described below.

-Accounts receivable increased by \$8.5 million, or 36%, as compared to the balance at April 3, 1999.
-This increase was primarily due to the inclusion of approximately \$11.7 million of Vantis receivables, offset by decreases due primarily to the timing of collections.
-Inventories increased by \$6.7 million, or 38%, as compared to the balance at April 3, 1999 due to the inclusion of approximately \$8.0 million of Vantis inventories.
-Net property and equipment increased by \$10.8 million, or 24%, as compared to the balance at April 3, 1999 primarily due to the inclusion of Vantis assets.
-Long-term deferred income taxes increased \$29.8 million versus the balance at April 3, 1999 and represents future income tax benefits to be derived from the amortization for income tax purposes of in-process research and development charges as described in Note 4 to the Unaudited Consolidated Financial Statements which were written off in the first quarter of fiscal 2000 for financial reporting purposes.
-Accounts payable and accrued expenses increased by \$87.6 million, or 272%, due primarily to the inclusion of Vantis liabilities (see Note 4 to the Unaudited Consolidated Financial Statements).
-The \$3.0 million, or 61% increase in income taxes payable as compared to the balance at April 3, 1999 is primarily attributable to the timing of tax deductions and payments.
-Deferred income increased by \$3.0 million, or 15%, as compared to the balance at April 3, 1999, due primarily to increased billings to distributors associated with higher revenue levels.
+During the first six months of fiscal 2000, accounts receivable increased by \$2.3 million, or 10%, as compared to the balance at April 3, 1999.
+This increase was primarily due to the inclusion of approximately \$4.7 million of Vantis receivables partially offset by timing of collections and purchase accounting reserves related to distributor receivables.
+Inventories increased by \$5.6 million, or 32%, as compared to the balance at April 3, 1999 primarily due to the inclusion of inventories related to former Vantis operations.
+Net property and equipment increased by \$12.3 million, or 27%, as compared to the balance at April 3, 1999 primarily due to the inclusion of Vantis assets.
+Long-term deferred income taxes increased \$39.8 million versus the balance at April 3, 1999 and primarily represents future income tax benefits to be derived from the amortization for income tax purposes of in-process research and development charges and intangible assets associated with the Vantis acquisition.
+Accounts payable and accrued expenses increased by \$59.8 million, or 186%, due primarily to the inclusion of liabilities related to former Vantis operations (see Note 4 to the Unaudited Consolidated Financial Statements).
+The \$3.9 million, or 78% increase in income taxes payable as compared to the balance at April 3, 1999 is primarily due to the timing of tax deductions and payments.
+Deferred income increased by \$13.1 million, or 66%, as compared to the balance at April 3, 1999, due primarily to increased billings to distributors associated with former Vantis operations.